rails/rails/guides/source/active_model_basics.md

 Some additional methods described below are available when using `ActiveModel::Attributes`.

+NOTE: Assigning any value (including `nil`) will override an attribute's default.

 #### Method: `attribute_names`

 The `attribute_names` method returns an array of attribute names.